-Underneath you will see an impression of how the various project relate to each other (please note that the VIDI-project has not yet been added).
+Underneath you will see an impression of how the various project relate to each other (please note that the VIDI-project and the project 'A multidisciplinary approach to understand succesful cooperation' have not yet been added).
 Clicking on one of the circles will direct you to the information page of that specific project.

 For related projects related to the projects mentioned above, please consult the related projects-page.

 Click here for an overview of completed projects.

 ESH Seminar Series